molinzhang/Stochastic-offset-enhanced-restricted-slice-excitation-and-refocusing-designs/README.md

 For refocusing, please first use codes under folder `refocusing` to optimize RF pulse and shim current get desired refocusing magentization.

+### Dependencies.

+Use environment.yml to install required packages.

 ### Key features for usage.

 `excitation/adpulses_sgd` and `excitation/mrphy_sgd` are python packages.
 A simple way to install it is to move them under the anaconda enviroment, `~/anaconda3/envs/<your env name>/lib/<your python version>/site-packages/`.
 Same for `rewinding` and  `refocusing`.